hareom284/html-css-js-projects/README.md

 <h2>Here some projects that you will learn from here<h2>

-<strong>Before starting this please read "readme.md" of each project.
+<strong>Before starting this please read "readme.md" of each project.</strong>

 | No | Projects | Demo
 |:-: |--------------------------------------|